Now that you’ve learned about data archiving, brush up on these related terms with Druva’s glossary:

 The advantages of archiving data include ensuring production systems use fewer resources, run more efficiently, and reduce storage costs overall.

-More specifically, the advantages of data archiving are:
+More specifically, the benefits of data archiving are:

 Different data archiving tools and data archiving plans have unique benefits and life expectancies.
-How much data is being processed is just one of the considerations that will control what the best archival data solution is for your organization.
+How much data is being processed is just one of the considerations that will control what the best archiving data software or solution is for your organization.

 Tapes, disks, flash storage, hard drives, and cloud data archiving are all possible storage mediums.
 For many larger companies, virtual archives such as cloud archival data sources or archive data software may be a better choice given the weaknesses and costs associated with storing other long term data archiving solutions.
 Cloud storage also offers high capacity with lower storage costs.